DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 #### Snapshot API Shorthands

-Selectors and promises returned by selectors expose snapshot API directly.
+Selectors and promises returned by selectors expose snapshot API directly (except for snapshot's `getChildElement`, `getChildNode` and `getParentNode` methods).
-This is useful when you need to access only one property or method of the snapshot.
+This is convenient when you need to use only one snapshot property or method.
 In this instance, you save a line of code because you do not need to obtain and save the snapshot object explicitly.

 ```js